kaihuchen/articles/TheDebate/index.md

 ## Summary

-- We set up a debate between two leading GenAI chatbots, the Google Gemini and OpenAI GPT-4, regarding the future direction of GenAI startups.
+- We set up a debate between two leading GenAI chatbots, the *Google Gemini Advanced* and *OpenAI GPT-4*, regarding the future direction of GenAI startups.
-- Gemini and GPT4 are both capable debators, and they do offer substantial and cogent advices to GenAI startups
+- Gemini and GPT4 are both capable debators, and they do offer substantial and cogent advices to GenAI startups.
-- As we begin to deploy all kinds of ever more sophisticated chatbots into our world, this case study offers a glimpse into the need of having some kind of an Ensemble AI framework for the following reasons:
+- As we begin to deploy all kinds of sophisticated chatbots into our world, this case study offers a glimpse into the need for having some kind of an Ensemble AI framework for the following reasons:
    - Improved accuracy by combining predictions and perspectives
    - Check-and-balance of chatbot power
    - Robustness and redundancy